aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/top10/_index.md

 ```

-Get or set the value of "n" in a "top/bottom n" conditional formatting rule.
+the value of "n" in a "top/bottom n" conditional formatting rule.
 If IsPercent is true, the value must between 0 and 100.
 Otherwise it must between 0 and 1000.
 Default value is 10.

 **Returns:**
 int